Hedonic Adaptation Calculator

 Latte Factor

-See how much a daily habit (coffee, lunch, takeaway) costs compounded over 10, 20, and 30 years if invested instead.
+See how much a recurring daily habit could cost over time and what that same money might grow to if regularly invested instead.

 Open Toolarrow_forwardSavings Goal